Java JDK: Overview of versions, differences between LTS, SE, JRE and Java 24

 Java SE 11 allows the use of local variable syntax in lambda parameters.

-Source: java SE 11
+Source: Java SE 11

 Java SE 10